-After Initiation here comes the major & crucial phase of the project which is a way ahead route map for the project management:
+After Initiation, here comes the major & crucial phase of the project, which is a way ahead route map for the project management:

 - Detailed project scope, feasibility is defined.

-- All the activities of the project are listed down and their respective WBS (Work breakdown structure) is prepared.
+- All the activities of the project are listed down, and their respective WBS (Work breakdown structure) is prepared.
 WBS is nothing but breaking down the major event into a set of activities (For ex.
 Event: Planting a tree Activity: Procuring tree, 2.
 Digging a pit, 3.
 Planting tree)

-- After preparing WBS, budgeting exercise is carried out where the quantum of all the activities are estimated & competitive rates are being derived and a preliminary estimate of the project is prepared for further approval (where necessary amendments are done based on any additional cost incurred during the project)
+- After preparing WBS, a budgeting exercise is carried out where the quantum of all the activities are estimated & competitive rates are being derived, and a preliminary estimate of the project is prepared for further approval (where necessary amendments are done based on any additional cost incurred during the project)

-- Risk identification is done by self-interpretation or comparing the project with other competitive projects and necessary mitigation plans are prepared to prevent potential risks.
+- Risk identification is done by self-interpretation or comparing the project with other competitive projects, and necessary mitigation plans are prepared to prevent potential risks.

 - With respect to the requirement of stakeholders, the master schedule is prepared by sequencing all the listed activities in order to derive the baseline (ideal/preliminary) duration of the project.
 There are majorly 4 types of sequencing SS – Start to Start, SF – Start to Finish, FS – Finish to Start, FF – Finish to Finish.